eth-cscs/pyfirecrest/docs/source/tutorial_basic_v2.rst

         "jobid": 42,
     }

-In FirecREST v2, the user selects the working directory where the job will be submitted.
+In FirecREST v2, the user selects the working directory where the job will be submitted from.

 ..
 Transfer of large files
 .. -----------------------